finos/common-cloud-controls/docs/governance/community-groups.md

 Review the [Steering Committee Charter] for more information.

+## Working Groups

+A working group (WG) is a subset of the community that has been chartered by the steering committee to accomplish or deliver within a specific scope.

+WGs are formed based on the needs identified by the [SC], following any applicable guidelines set forth by the Community Structure WG.

 ## Community Governance

 The CCC community adheres to a transparent and open governance model.
 Decisions are made through consensus or vote, depending on the relevant group charter.